 At Lake Ridge Academy, we understand that every family’s financial picture is unique.
 We offer a need-based tuition assistance program called Family Individualized Tuition or FIT.
 This program determines an individualized tuition for your child(ren) based upon your family's specific financial circumstances and ability to pay.
 We encourage any family interested in receiving financial assistance to apply for FIT.

-In general, FIT can reduce tuition up to 60% of the maximum published tuition and can be combined with any of our scholarships available to qualifying students in grades 6-12.
+FIT can be combined with any of our scholarships available to qualifying students in grades 6-12.

 FIT stands for Family Individualized Tuition.
 FIT is an indexed tuition model that considers discretionary income when determining a family's unique tuition.
 FIT allows us to equitably and transparently consider financial need in determining tuition.

 FIT identifies a portion of a family's discretionary income (usually 25-30%) for educational expenses.
 FIT then adjusts for the number of children currently in tuition-charging schools.
 This allows us to make a Lake Ridge Academy education within reach for families of all sizes, and in many different circumstances.

 The priority deadline for new families to be packaged for need-based tuition assistance under FIT is November 17th.
 Financial aid packages will be announced for new students in January, and admissions decisions will be rendered in February.

 School and Student Services (SSS) is the leading independent third-party financial services company that is provided by the NAIS (National Association of Independent Schools).
 Lake Ridge Academy has used SSS to support financial aid determinations for several years.
 Under FIT, we will continue to use SSS and its online Parent Financial Statement application system.
 If you have questions about using SSS, please view their website.

 Our tuition for 2023-2024 and 2024-2025 is listed here.